Early Years Network

 Our Network

-The SERA Early Years is network is forum for promoting professional development alongside best practice for the Early Learning and Childcare profession in Scotland.
+The SERA Early Years is a network and a forum for promoting professional development alongside best practice for the Early Learning and Childcare profession in Scotland.
 We focus on the interdisciplinary aims of education, health and social care for early education and childhood studies, as well as concerns of social justice and tackling poverty by encouraging innovation within ELC research.
 We also aim to sustain and forge new links with policymakers, practitioners and the public.

 Network Activities